tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:improvedBy
 - Preferred Label: improved By
-- Definition: ImprovementTarget that would have data quality improved by assertions resulting from an Amendment.
+- Definition: ImprovementTarget that would have data quality improved by Assertions resulting from an Amendment.
 - Range [ owl:someValuesFrom bdqffdq:improvedBy ]
-- Comments: Origially had Domain: Amendment and Range: ImprovementTarget.
-Asserts that an improvement target could be improved by the Amendment.
+- Comments: Originally had Domain: Amendment and Range: ImprovementTarget.
+Asserts that an ImprovementTarget could be improved by the Amendment.
-Object property that describes an Amenement, as part of the ImprovementTarget, that would improve data acted upon by some set of Measures or Validations.
+Object property that describes an Amendment, as part of the ImprovementTarget, that would improve data ActedUpon by some set of Measures or Validations.
 This can be used to determine which Measures and Validations are improved upon by a given Amendment.
 - View in: [term-list](../list/bdqffdq/index.md#improvedBy)

 ********************